dima618/aboutme/_posts/projects/--2017-04-04-aquapineapple-NOT-PUBLIC.md

 ---
 <p style="padding: 0 0 2rem;">My supervisor at IPG has an ongoing project that I am lucky to be a part of.
 We are developing a program for automatically pulling and testing commits made to the company repository.
 The program acts as a safety net for all of the developers, and saves us tons of time on testing before a release.</p>
 <h2>My Part</h2>
-<p style="padding: 0 0 2rem;">I worked on adding tests for the software that I have been responsible for maintaining and updating so far.
-Testing each software requires a different approach, so I am</p>
+<p style="padding: 0 0 2rem;">I have been working on adding tests for the software that I have been responsible for maintaining and updating over the course of my internship.
+Testing each software requires a different approach, so automated tests have to be coded specifically for each software.
+Apart from building each solution, the system installs and runs each new commit of a software, then if necessary...</p>